sonatype-nexus-community/nexus-repository-apk/README.md

 There are a range of options for installing the apk plugin.
 You'll need to build it first, and then install the plugin with the options shown below:

-### Easiest Install
+### Permanent Install

-Thanks to some upstream work in Nexus Repository (versions newer than 3.15), it's become a LOT easier to install a plugin.
+Thanks to some upstream work in Nexus Repository, it's become a LOT easier to install a plugin.
 To install the `apk` plugin, follow these steps:

 * Build the plugin with `mvn clean package -PbuildKar`
 * Copy the `nexus-repository-apk-0.0.1-bundle.kar` file from your `target` folder to the `deploy` folder for your Nexus Repository installation.